How To Visit Bryce Canyon in a Day

 Inspiration Point lookout

-When you have one day to visit Bryce Canyon, the best things to see and do are:
+When you have one day in the park, the best things to see and do are:

 Planning to spend an entire day at Bryce will allow you to go on the scenic drive, visit the main viewpoints, take lots of photos, go on a day hike or two, and explore the visitor center.